HEP-FCC/FCCSW/Detector/doc/DD4hepInFCCSW.md

 ### Common descriptions
 The final sub-directory `DetCommon` includes descriptions and macros that should be independently usable by all baselines / sub-detectors.
 This includes primitive shapes (cones, cylinders, boxes, etc.), material & element descriptions.
 Additionally place-holders can be found that place air-filled cylinders using the dimensions defined in a master-dimension file.
 These are meant for debugging the dimensions file.

+### Troubleshooting

+* Overlapping volumes may lead to some hard-to-detect errors.
+If a daughter volume is completely outside the parent volume, an error is reported during the conversion to Geant4 geometry description (`PANIC! - Overlapping daughter with mother volume.`).
+But sometimes overlaps errors are silent, yet result in sensitive detectors not registering any hits.
+The test suite therefore includes a check on overlaps, which should be fixed.
+* It is an error to declare a volume as well as one of its daughters sensitive.
+This is reported somewhat confusingly as `populate: Severe error: Duplicated Volume entry: 1A [THIS SHOULD NEVER HAPPEN]` but is in fact an issue with the sensitive detector.